 “I am the Vine; you are the branches.
 If a man remains in me and I in him, he will bear much fruit.
 Without me you can do nothing.”
 (John 15:5)

-Later, trying to send a message, I saw we had no internet connection and finally realized we had no electricity.
+Later, while trying to send a message via Messenger, I saw that we had no internet connection.
+Checking our “black box,” I finally realized the power was off.

 Ever “seeking divine perspective,” I had several things occur to me.